poanetwork/poa-governance-notifications/README.md

 binary that you may or may not already have installed at `/usr/bin/openssl`).

-If running `cargo build --release` panics with an error like:
+If running `cargo build [--release]` panics with an error like:

     "error: failed to run custom build command for `openssl-sys v0.9.28 ...
     Could not find directory of OpenSSL installation ..."

-you probably do not have libssl installed.
+you probably do not have `libssl` installed.

-To install libssl on Debian/Ubuntu run the following:
+To install `libssl` on Debian/Ubuntu run the following:

-    $ sudo apt-get update -y
+    $ sudo apt update
     $ sudo apt-get install -y pkg-config libssl-dev

 To install libssl on MacOS run the following: